adammcguire/academic/content/authors/Annika_W/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Students
+- Graduate Students
 ---
-I am interested broadly in understanding what leads individuals to voluntary and involuntary social withdrawal.
-My specific research interests include the phenomenon of acute social withdrawal, anxiety disorders, particularly social anxiety disorder and agoraphobia.
-My current research is focused on understanding social isolation.
+My research interests broadly pertain to trauma, PTSD, and moral injury, particularly in veteran populations.
+I am interested in how traumatic events shape how we relate to the world and those around us, how and why trauma responses differ from person to person, and how violence is perpetuated.
+I am currently studying how third-wave therapy interventions can effectively treat and spark resilience in individuals suffering from PTSD and the effects of trauma.